puzzle/amm-techlab/content/en/docs/additional/build-types/s2i/s2i.md

 ---
-title: "4.1 Source to Image"
+title: "Source to Image"
-linkTitle: "4.1 Source to Image"
+linkTitle: "9.2.1 Source to Image"
-weight: 41
+weight: 921
-sectionnumber: 4.1
+sectionnumber: 9.2.1
 description: >
   Building images using Source to Image.
 ---